ku-dviz/2023/README.md

 ### Install RStudio:
-* What?
-An integrated development environment (IDE) for R.
 * Go to the RStudio website: https://posit.co/download/rstudio-desktop/
 * Scroll down and download the appropriate version depending on your OS.
 * Check: open RStudio, and check that the R version is the same as the one you installed

 ### Install R Markdown:
-* What?
-A framework to generate formated documents where text and code can be combined
+* We will use Rmarkdown to generate formated documents where text and code can be combined
 * Installation:
-    * In RStudio, type:

 ```R
 install.packages('rmarkdown')
 ```